Okefenokee Swamp: Titanium mining operations

+The Okefenokee Swamp had been listed as one of America's Most Endangered Rivers in 2020 and again in 2023 on account of the mining threats.

 Environment

 The Okefenokee Swamp is part of the Southeastern conifer forests ecoregion.
 Much of the Okefenokee is a southern coastal plain nonriverine basin swamp, forested by bald cypress (Taxodium distichum) and swamp tupelo (Nyssa biflora) trees.
 Upland areas support southern coastal plain oak domes and hammocks, thick stands of evergreen oaks.
 Drier and more frequently burned areas support Atlantic coastal plain upland longleaf pine woodlands of longleaf pine (Pinus palustris).